vttresearch/qc-parallelizer/README.md

 # Quantum Circuit Parallelizer

 A Python module for optimally combining and distributing quantum circuits.
-See the [included notebooks](./notebooks/) for examples and more information, but _very_ briefly, it works as follows:
+See the [included notebooks](./notebooks/) for examples and more information.
+In summary, the motivation for this module comes from frequent underutilization of increasingly large quantum processors.
+The module processes several independent circuits into a smaller set of wider, combined circuits, which it then runs on available backends in parallel.
+All of this happens behind the scenes, so ideally the user can treat the module's functionality as a parallelized drop-in replacement for Qiskit's `backend.run()`.

+Here is a brief and basic example:

 ```python
 # Define or load a number of circuits.